SkeeIs/HW-Wireframe/README.md

 # Learning points
 <!-- Learning points where you would write what you thought was helpful -->
-Throughout the process of builing the WireFrame website I learned the importance of keeping HTML & CSS code simple because simple can be more
+Throughout the process of builing the WireFrame website I learned

 # Author
 <!-- make a link to the deployed site and have your name as the link -->
 Taylor Skeels

-# License
-Standard MIT License